tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Aug 21 2007

-Geoffrey Schamberger (a 59-year-old White academic) entered a church, ready to deliver a speech to religious people.
+Geoffrey Schamberger (a 59-year-old white academic) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Geoffrey Schamberger had never preached his views to theists before, and freaked out.
 Geoffrey Schamberger thought about praying to the Collective Consciousness, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Geoffrey Schamberger entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Geoffrey Schamberger used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Geoffrey Schamberger argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.